Hounds open state tournament with a win over Paynesville - Austin Daily Herald

 The Austin Greyhounds opened Class C State Tournament play with a 6-2 win over the Paynesville Pirates in Waconia Sunday.

-Nelson Nelson went three-for-four with a pair of Rbis for the Hounds and Drew Copley pitched five innings, while allowing just one run.
+Nelson Nelson went three-for-four with a pair of RBIs for the Hounds and Drew Copley pitched five innings, while allowing just one run.

 Nestor Jimenez went two-for-four with a double and Miguel Castro added a two-run double.